heroku/agentmon/README.md

 id>`. `agentmon` will read the language metrics sink URL from the environment variable when it starts and use it to post language metrics.

+For more about what agentmon actually does, and its modes of operation, see [design][design].

+## Usage

 ```bash
 usage: agentmon [flags] sink-URL
   -backlog int